7 Earth-like worlds could be best bet to find alien life

 "I think it's fantastic that Mother Nature has given us Proxima b and now the Trappist-seven as laboratories in our backyard," legendary alien hunter Jill Tarter said via email.

-According to computer climate models, the system's innermost and hottest planets, Trappist-1b, c and d, likely have little or no liquid water on their surfaces.
+According to computer climate models, the system's innermost and hottest planets, Trappist-1b, c and d, likely have little or no liquid water on their surfaces, depending on atmospheric conditions.

 Then there are the three potentially habitable worlds, followed by the seventh, Trappist-1h, which astronomers were only able to observe passing in front of its star once, leaving its orbital distance unconfirmed but likely to be far enough that the surface is too cold for liquid oceans.
 It's also possible that even more planets circle Trappist-1 but are too difficult to observe from our angle here at Earth.